-The U.S. Department of Energy is committed to the cleanup of sites that were once part of the Nation's nuclear weapons complex.
-Several of these sites are located close or adjacent to sovereign Tribal nations and impact Indian lands and/or resources.
-Consistent with the Department's American Indian and Alaska Natives Tribal Government Policy, the Office of Environmental Management maintains cooperative agreements with Tribal nations to enhance their involvement in cleanup decisions while protecting relevant tribal rights and resources.
+The U.S. Department of Energy (DOE) is committed to the cleanup of sites that were once part of the nation's nuclear weapons complex.
+Several of these sites are located close or adjacent to sovereign tribal nations and impact Indian lands and/or resources.
+Consistent with the Department's American Indian and Alaska Native Tribal Government Policy, the Office of Environmental Management maintains cooperative agreements with tribal nations to enhance their involvement in cleanup decisions while protecting relevant tribal rights and resources.

-Tribal environmental programs allow EM to tap into Tribal expertise by: performing environmental protection activities such as water, soil, and air monitoring; establishing Transportation Emergency Response programs for Tribes to be "first responders" for potential incidents on reservations and neighboring jurisdictions; and conducting cultural resource surveys, wildlife monitoring projects, archeological assessments, and native plant re-vegetation in conjunction with DOE cleanup projects; and promoting educational initiatives that enhance cross-cultural understanding and student ability in the fields of mathematics and science.
+Tribal environmental programs allow EM to benefit from tribal expertise by: performing environmental protection activities such as water, soil, and air monitoring; establishing transportation emergency response programs for tribes to be "first responders" for potential incidents on reservations and neighboring jurisdictions; and conducting cultural resource surveys, wildlife monitoring projects, archeological assessments and native plant re-vegetation in conjunction with DOE cleanup projects; and promoting educational initiatives that enhance cross-cultural understanding and student ability in the fields of mathematics and science.